 We greatly welcome requests and proposals for scientific visits and collaborations in this framework.
 If you are considering such a visit, please contact either the Visitors Program directly, or the scientist you expect to collaborate with, or both.

-The Center for Systems Biology Dresden, a joint initiative by the Max Planck Institute for the Physics of Complex Systems and the Max Planck Institute of Molecular Cell Biology and Genetics, seeks postdocs with backgrounds in Computational Biology, Theoretical Physics, Biophysics, Bioinformatics, Computer Science, Applied Mathematics, or Cell and Developmental Biology.
+The Center for Systems Biology Dresden, a joint initiative by the Max Planck Institute for the Physics of Complex Systems, the Max Planck Institute of Molecular Cell Biology and Genetics and the TU Dresden, seeks postdocs with backgrounds in Computational Biology, Theoretical Physics, Biophysics, Bioinformatics, Computer Science, Applied Mathematics, or Cell and Developmental Biology.
 Applications are administered by the visitors program.
 Details on the application procedure can be found here.

 The mpipks hosts one or two Advanced Study Groups each year.
 Each group consists of several scientists working on a focused, cutting-edge, theme.
 The group will attract further shorter term visitors for seminars, lectures, discussions and other meetings.